 You should have some winter walking experience and ideally some summer climbing experience or winter mountaineering experience.

 Winter days can be physically demanding, you should have a good level of general fitness and be capable of carrying a full rucksack and completing a full day in the mountains covering around 15km and 800m of ascent.

 If you have any questions about this please just get in touch.

-You will need to provide your own hill walking clothing and equipment, any specific group kit and technical equipment we will provide.
-Once you have booked on the course you will be able to access a detailed kit list from the client resource page on this website as well as the Winter Mountain Leader specific resource page.
+You will need to provide your own hill walking clothing.
+We can provide helmet, axe, crampons, harness and any specific group kit.
+If you don’t have winter boots then these can be hired from Tiso in Aviemore.
+Once you have booked on the course you will be able to access a detailed kit list from the client resource page on.